 whispering to achieve a Kundalini transmission.

-Rising up from my surgeon’s table, I cursed him!
+Floating up from a surgeon’s table, I cursed him!

 Snapped back!
 Missed the White Light transmission!